gfane1/microsoft-backup-suite/README.md

 4. Expiration: `24 months`
 5. Click **Add**
 6. **IMMEDIATELY copy the Value** (you can only see it once!)
-7. You can copy the Secret ID if you want, but you won't need it for this process
+7. Note: You can copy the Secret ID too if you want, but you won't need it for this process
 8. Save this with your Client ID

 ### Step 4: Set API Permissions